Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Kapranov dg-manifolds stemming from Lie pairs

-We now return to the central issue of Theorem~\ref{Ohio}: how to make the graded manifold $A[1]\oplus L/A$ a Kapranov dg-manifold.
+We return now to the central issue of Theorem~\ref{Ohio}: how to make the graded manifold $A[1]\oplus L/A$ a Kapranov dg-manifold.

-\begin{proposition} \begin{enumerate} \item Every isomorphism of filtered $R$-coalgebras
+[2] \begin{proposition} \strut \begin{enumerate} \item Every isomorphism of filtered $R$-coalgebras

-gives rise to a homological vector field $D_\psi$ on $A[1]\oplus L/A$ making it a Kapranov dg-manifold with the Chevalley--Eilenberg differential $d_A$ as homological vector field on the dg-submanifold $A[1]$. \item Given any two such isomorphisms of filtered $R$-coalgebras $\phi$ and $\psi$, there exists a canonical isomorphism of Kapranov dg-manifolds between $(A[1]\oplus L/A,D_{\phi})$ and $(A[1]\oplus L/A,D_{\psi})$ fixing the dg-submanifold $(A[1],d_A)$. \end{enumerate} \end{proposition}
+gives rise to a homological vector field $D_\psi$ on $A[1]\oplus L/A$ making it a Kapranov dg-manifold with the Chevalley--Eilenberg differential $d_A$ as homological vector field on the dg-submanifold $A[1]$. \item Given any two such isomorphisms of filtered $R$-coalgebras $\phi$ and $\psi$, there exists an isomorphism of Kapranov dg-manifolds between $(A[1]\oplus L/A,D_{\phi})$ and $(A[1]\oplus L/A,D_{\psi})$ fixing the dg-submanifold $(A[1],d_A)$. \end{enumerate} \end{proposition}